| It is rare enough for an appellation’s name to be so descriptive of its

 most corner of Sonoma County, on stark, hardscrabble ridgelines overlooking manmade

+Lake Sonoma sits the county’s newest viticultural area: Rockpile.
 The name comes from Rockpile Ranch, that once counted 20,000 acres in cattle

 and sheep.
 Local lore has legendary Sheriff Tennessee Bishop putting prisoners